 Getting from Anchorage to Homer is easy if you have your own transport and takes around 5 hours to drive.
-But there are places you may want to stop and have a look around at on the way so it’s best to leave Anchorage early and plan a full day to get there.
+But there are places you may want to stop and have a look around on the way so it’s best to leave Anchorage early and plan a full day to get there.

-Although there are not many things to do in Soldotna, the main city in the Kenai, there are some good eateries to stop for a meal en route to Homer.
+Although there are not many things to do in Soldotna, the main city in the Kenai, there are some good eateries to stop at for a meal en route to Homer.

 Hiking in Kachemak Bay State Park

 Kachemak Bay State Park is just across the sea from Homer and makes an excellent place to go hiking on the Kenai Peninsula, if not Alaska in general.